Réunion's coral reef: Management

 The least vulnerable sectors of the reef are in St Paul and l’Etang-Salé (in the north), due to the absence of a reef ecosystem and the stability of the shoreline.
-Due to pressures from the nearby urban areas, the sector in Grande Anse and Boucan Canot is moderately vulnerable, but there are few severe impacts.
+Due to pressures from the nearby urban areas, the sector in Grande Anse and Boucan Cannot is moderately vulnerable, but there are few severe impacts.
 The highly vulnerable points are located at la Pointe des Aigrettes, la Pointe au Sel, la Ravine Blanche, St-Pierre and Grand Bois (in the south).
 The main factors causing vulnerability include beach erosion, a poor recovery rate of coral reef flats, hydrodynamic conditions, and urbanisation, which puts pressure on the soil and aggravates coastal erosion, degrades the landscape, and generates pollution.
 The reef areas near the dock at Pirogue and St-Pierre Ville are suffering irreversible deterioration due to increasing development.

 The Marine Nature Reserve, created in 2007, plays a role in protecting the reef.
 By educating visitors, instilling respect and awareness of protective regulations, and working to decrease poaching, the Marine Nature Reserve has already made some progress in returning the reef to health.

 One way to assess the degeneration is to measure the carrying capacity, one of the key indicators for coast management.
 Carrying capacity refers to the limit at which risk of irreparable degradation of the environment and the social climate are high.
 It is evaluated using 45 criteria, including anarchic development (unplanned construction), unmanaged use of land, and a lack of regard for the local architecture.
 Anarchic development compromises the environmental health of the water and the reef, and leads to visual degradation of the coast, increased atmospheric pollution due to car and boat emissions, increased release of waste (waste water and solid waste) due to the absence of appropriate infrastructure to treat it, saturates service infrastructures during the high season, increases loss of habitat and biodiversity, leads to overconsumption of natural resources by a growing population with demands for facilities such as golf courses, causes an abandonment of traditional, conservation-friendly activity, and leads to the modification of socio-cultural identities due to the change in lifestyle.

 The International Coral Reef Initiative (ICRI), in partnership with the Global Fund for Coral Reefs (GFCR) and the UN Climate Change High-Level Climate Champions, has launched the Coral Reef Breakthrough.
-This initiative aims to secure the future of at least 125,000 km^2 of shallow-water tropical coral reefs by 2030 through investments of at least US$12 billion.
+This initiative aims to secure the future of at least 125,000 km^{2} of shallow-water tropical coral reefs by 2030 through investments of at least US$12 billion.
 The strategy focuses on mitigating local drivers of loss, doubling the area of coral reefs under effective protection, accelerating restoration, and securing significant investments from both public and private sources.